rafa-pk/push-swap/README.md

 The program's only output is the moves used to sort the stack.

 As you may have noticed, two stacks are present.
-This is because there are actually two of them: one of them contains all the integers to sort, the other one is used as a tool for the sorting algorithm, to stock data temporarily.
+This is because there are actually two of them: one of them will contain all the integers to sort, the other one is used as a tool for the sorting algorithm — to stock data temporarily.
 By default, they are both empty.
-Stack a will be the one containing the integers, and stack b will remain empty until useful in the sorting process.
+Stack A will be the one containing the integers, and stack b will be the util.

 After some research I ended up using an algorithm which pushes two numbers to stack b and then measures the least costly number to be added to stack b in the right position, to then